A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

 The first term in the right-hand side of Eq. (\ref{eq:EM_out}) represents the contribution from the reverse shock or the shocked ejecta; $\mu_\mathrm{r}$ is the mean molecular weight and $\rho(r)$ is the density.
 The second term represents the contribution from the forward shock, or the shocked ISM, where $\mu_\mathrm{f}$ is the mean molecular weight.
 Using the shock structure obtained from the self-similar solution, the integrals of Eq. (\ref{eq:EM_out}) can be calculated as

 Note that they do not depend on either $E_\mathrm{ej}$ or $M_\mathrm{ej}$ for a given $r_{\rm out,f}$.
-As for the mean molecular weight in the shocked ejecta, we set it to be consistent with the pure metal model of the X-ray analysis in Sec. \ref{sec:X-ray}:
+The mean molecular weights, {$\mu_\mathrm{r}$, $\mu_\mathrm{f}$ are evaluated as follows.
+When the composition is pure metal, which is suggested by our analyses of the observed X-ray spectrum in Sec. \ref{sec:X-ray}, the mean molecular weights can be expressed as follows: in the outer regions}

 where